df -H /mnt/tmp Filesystem Size Used Avail Use% Mounted on /dev/md0 1.1T 21k 1.0T 1% /mnt/tmp

 Controllers are ordered by PCI slot from low-to-high.

 This motherboard has the MTH problem.
 It worked fine for months, but under increasing test load, it started to hang frequently.
-I finally gave up on it and called Intel for a replacement.
+I finally gave up on it and called Intel for a replacement.3/9/2001 email and phone call to Intel - tech contractor will call in 5 working days (by 3/16)

 3/15/2001 call from tech contractor - motherboard on order, will call on arrival in a couple of days